obsidian-community/obsidian-hub/01 - Community/People/Zektor.md

 ---
-aliases:
+aliases: [Hugo Santos (Zektor)]
-- Hugo Santos (Zektor)
-tags:
+tags: []
--
 publish: true
 ---

 # Zektor

 GitHub: [Hugo Santos (Zektor)](https://github.com/llZektorll) ^github
 %% Website: ^website%%
 %%[[Publish sites|Publish site]]: ^publish%%

 %% Feel free to add a bio below this comment %%

 ## Author of

 %% Begin Hub: Released contributions %%
 %%

 ### Plugins

 -

 ### Themes

--
-%%
+- %%
   %% End Hub: Released contributions %%

 %% Add links to any plugins, themes or other notes that the author has created but are not (yet) included in the `obsidian-releases` repo %%

 ### Others